 Whenever someone makes a purchase I’d add samples of the five base sauces to the order.
 This way shoppers can familiarize themselves with base flavors.
 Any sauce that has a flavor outside of the five sauces will have it’s own category called “unique”.
 The five flavors I’ve chosen are random, I’m sure the store owner could do a better job picking representative base flavors.

-Hotsauceworld.com currently ranks sauces on four levels: Hottest, Hot, Medium and Mild.
+Hotsauceworld.com currently ranks sauces on four levels: Hottest, Hot, Medium, and Mild.
 This means nothing to me.
 What I describe as hot might be medium for you.
-The most popular hot sauce in the US is Tabasco it’s taste and hotness is universally recognized.
+The most popular hot sauce in the US is Tabasco its taste and hotness are universally recognized.
 I would use Tabasco as my average hotness point and categorize each sauce on a gradient scale above and below Tabasco.
 Now I would use our hot sauce expert from Idea 1 and have him/her rank every sauce on this new scale.